Avinash001-tech/music-recommendation-system/README.md

 1. Create a new GitHub repo and upload all these files.
 2. Go to Streamlit Cloud → *Deploy a public app from GitHub*.
 3. Set **Main file path** to `app.py` → Deploy.
-4. Your app URL will look like: `https://music-recommendation-aryansharma.streamlit.app`